trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 When using ``KERBEROS`` authentication with impersonation, Presto impersonates the user who is running the query when accessing HDFS.
-The principal specified by the ``hive.hdfs.presto.principal`` property must be allowed to impersonate this user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
+The principal specified by the ``hive.hdfs.presto.principal`` property must be allowed to impersonate the current Presto user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
 Presto authenticates ``hive.hdfs.presto.principal`` using the keytab specified by ``hive.hdfs.presto.keytab``.